Why make a will?

 - consider asset protection issues for beneficiaries who are professionals or in business – establish trusts;

-Choose your personal representatives
+Choose your personal representatives when you make a will

 - ‘Personal representatives‘ refers to executors and trustees and also to administrators, the term used when no will was left or no valid will.